Tanjasta/pands-problem-sheet/README.md

 #### Task 6 - Squareroot
-Task 6: create a program that takes a positive floating-point number as input and outputs an approximation of its square root. without using the built in functions x ** .5 or math.sqrt(x).
+Task 6: Create a Python program named 'squareroot.py' that takes a positive floating-point number as input and outputs an approximation of its square root without using the built-in functions x ** .5 or math.sqrt(x).
+The 'squareroot.py' file was created to work on solutions for this task.
+When run, the program takes a positive floating-point number as input and outputs an approximation of its square root.

 *Referances*